vilisimo/tables/README.md

 Header header = new Header(columns);
 ~~~

-This will create a header with two columns and total `width` of 30.
+This will create a header with two columns and a total `width` of 30.
 The width is
-calculated by summing all values in a map.
+calculated by summing all the values in a map.

-Inputting the above header into a table would mean that the table would have width
+Supplying the above header to a table would mean that the table would have width
 of 30, too.

 ### Adding rows to a table
 Table can have any number of rows.
 However, each row must conform to the restriction
-set by header.
+set by its header.
 Namely, it must have the same amount of columns.
 It also should contain
-String keys/values only.
+`String` keys/values only.

 Row is constructed like this:
 ~~~